fortifiedid/ena-specifications/ena-oauth2-profile.md

     - A cached `jti` value is considered expired when the JWT from which it was extracted is no longer valid, based on its `exp` claim.

 * If a protected resource's access rules are based on scopes, the JWT MUST include the `scope` claim (see Section 2.2.3 of \[[RFC9068](#rfc9068)\]) with an appropriate scope value.
 Otherwise, the access token MUST be rejected.

+> TODO: Clarify requirement on validation of `aud` claim ...

 <a name="resource-server-error-responses"></a>
 ### 4.2.
 Resource Server Error Responses